Texas homeowner fatally shoots man with medical condition who wandered onto porch in middle of night

 The shooting occurred in the Fort Worth suburb of Saginaw around 4 a.m. in the 600 block of Babbling Brook Drive, the Saginaw Police Department said.
 Officers were called to the scene after reports of gunshots.

-When they arrived, they found a man deceased lying face down on the porch from what appeared to be multiple gunshot wounds.
+When they arrived, officers found a dead man lying face down on the porch from what appeared to be multiple gunshot wounds.
 His mother identified him to Fox affiliate KDFW-TV as Andrew Russell.

 10-YEAR-OLD HELD AT GUNPOINT AND HANDCUFFED BY POLICE LEADS TO PROTESTS IN DETROIT

 The homeowner told police he was awakened minutes earlier by someone banging on his front door.
-The person was asked to leave, which he began to do, police said.
+The homeowner asked Russell to leave, police said.

-The person who was shot walked away but turned around and "rushed the resident," police said.
-The homeowner fired multiple shots as he retreated into the home, police said.
+Russell began to leave but turned around and "rushed the resident," police said.
+The homeowner fired multiple shots as he retreated into his home, police said.
 No charges have been filed.

 Fox News has reached out to the Saginaw Police Department.

 Russell's mother, Cynthia Williams, told the news outlet her son suffered from epilepsy and frequent seizures for years and likely wandered out of his home and needed help.
-He has a history of leaving the home after seizures, she said.
+He had a history of leaving the home after seizures, she said.

 "We can’t tie him down to a bed.
 He’s an adult," she said.
-"And sometimes whenever he has seizures, he does wonder."
+"And, sometimes, whenever he has seizures, he does wonder."

-She said she knows her son didn't mean any harm and wants answers as to what happened.
+She said she knows her son didn't mean any harm and wants answers about what happened.

 "I’m very questionable of what happened.
 I think there's more to this," Williams said.

 Investigators said Russell had knocked on the doors of three to four homes the night he was killed.
-Saginaw Asst Police Chief Russell Ragsdale told the news outlet that Russell's medical condition will be part of the investigation.
+Saginaw Assistant Police Chief Russell Ragsdale told the news outlet that Russell's medical condition will be part of the investigation.

-"It could have some factor into it," he said.
+"It could have some factor into it," Ragsdale said.
 "Ultimately, it’s going to be the grand jury that makes a determination if this is a castle doctrine defense case or if this is a homicide case."

 CLICK HERE TO GET THE FOX NEWS APP

-A few days before the shooting, there was a burglary a few blocks away, the news station said.
+A few days before the shooting, there was a burglary a few blocks away, the local news station reported.

 "This was not justified.
 The homeowner could have secured himself in the home," Williams said.
 "He could have called 911.
 They could have spoken to him through the door, through a Ring camera."